Nyctidromus

 Nyctidromus is a genus of nightjars in the family Caprimulgidae.
 The species are widely distributed in Central and South America.

 Taxonomy

 The genus Nyctidromus was introduced in 1838 by the English ornithologist John Gould to accommodate his newly described Nyctidromus derbyanus.
-This taxon is therefore the type species; it is now considered as a subspecies of the pauraque, Nyctidromus albicollis (Gmelin) 1789.
+This taxon is therefore the type species; it is now considered a subspecies of the pauraque, Nyctidromus albicollis (Gmelin) 1789.
 The genus name combines the Ancient Greek nukti- meaning "nocturnal" or "night-" with -dromos meaning "-racer" (from trekhō "to run").